zelikos/davincibox/README.md

 You can either convert your host system to provide `pipewire` or change your `davincibox` instance to use any sound server you have running.

-For example, if your host-system uses `pulse-audio`, you can change `davincibox` as follows:
+For example, if your host-system uses `pulseaudio`, you can change `davincibox` as follows:

 ```
-> distrobox-enter -n davincibox -- bash
+> distrobox-enter -n davincibox
 > sudo dnf remove pipewire-alsa
 > sudo dnf install alsa-plugins-pulseaudio
 ```